Image

 Graduate students in the CAH or EAS programs who would like to study language (Chinese, Japanese, or Korean) through AMES and have graduate level credits count toward their degree must review the policy outlined on the AMES DUS website.

-East Asian Studies Courses, FALL 2024
+East Asian Studies Courses, SPRING 2025

 Asian & Middle Eastern Studies